lou-e-whitehead/BayesianSSD/README.md

 The file 'SS_simulationstudy.R' is for calculating the sample sizes used in the Performance Evaluation (Section 5) for Configurations 1-4 of historical data.

-The file 'Analysis_simulationstudy.R' is for simulating clinical trial datasets with sample sizes according to 'SS_simulationstudy.R' and implementing the subsequent analysis.
+The file 'Analysis_simulationstudy.R' is for simulating clinical trial datasets with sample sizes according to 'SS_simulationstudy.R' and implementing the subsequent Bayesian analysis.

 Contact l.whitehead2@newcastle.ac.uk